-The key measure used by the Bank for managing liquidity risk is the LCR which is the ratio of total high-quality liquid assets ("HQLA") to a percentage of total net cash outflows of the Bank.
-HQLA consist of cash and cash equivalents, short-term inter-bank placements and highly rated securities issued or guaranteed by governments and central banks.
+The key measure used by the Bank for managing liquidity risk is the LCR, which is the ratio of total high-quality liquid assets ("HQLA") to a percentage of total net cash outflows over the next 30 calendar days of the Bank.
+HQLA consist of cash and cash equivalents, short-term interbank placements and highly rated securities issued or guaranteed by governments and central banks.
 Net cash outflows are considered, as cash outflows of retail and operational deposits, net of cash inflows from secured lending and fully performing exposures.